Top 5 reasons to develop a mobile app in 2025

 5 min

-Here you will find actionable arguments to convince your stakeholders, a minimum technical roadmap, and indicators to track to measure return on investment.
+Here you will find actionable arguments to convince your stakeholders, a minimum technical roadmap, and the indicators to track to measure return on investment.
 Each reason is illustrated with use cases and practical integrations to accelerate time to market.

-The rise of m-commerce, the industrial adoption of artificial intelligence, the widespread availability of 5G, the digital transformation of organizations, and market maturity all combine to create favorable conditions for launching a mobile app now.
+The rise of m-commerce, the industrial adoption of artificial intelligence, the widespread use of 5G, the digital transformation of organizations, and market maturity all combine to create favorable conditions for launching a mobile app now.

 An app reduces friction with persistent logins, pre-filled forms, and one-click payments via Apple Pay or Google Pay.
 These elements shorten the purchase funnel and increase the average order value.